The links below provide frequently asked questions to the most common questions and answers regarding the AGM.

 What is an Annual General Meeting (AGM)?

 Members are entitled to receive notice of, take part in and (subject to eligibility) vote at the Society’s Annual General Meeting (AGM).
-Manchester Building Society usually holds its AGM in April, within four months of the end of its financial year (31st December).

 The AGM is held to present the Annual Accounts and Directors’ Report on the Accounts, to appoint or reappoint the auditors, and to elect or re-elect Directors.
 During an AGM, members are able to ask questions of the Board and make comments on the Society’s business.